LinkedIn Ads Essentials for B2B Marketers

 • Conversion: Personally engaging with your brand, starting a service, or applying for a position.

-These first two goals, awareness-building, and consideration are all about making an impression and ensuring your target audience remembers and understands your brand, what kind of problems you solve, and the solutions you bring to the market.
-They may look like website conversions or engaging with job applications when it comes to conversion.
+These first two goals, awareness-building and consideration, are all about making an impression and ensuring your target audience remembers and understands your brand, the problems you solve, and the solutions you bring to the market.
+When it comes to conversion, they may look like website conversions or engaging with job applications.

-The main difference between these stages?
-The first two are all about lead generation at the top of the sales funnel.
+The main difference between these stages is that the first two are all about lead generation at the top of the sales funnel.
 LinkedIn users don’t have to leave the platform to visit a landing page or submit their information for a follow-up sales call.
 The final stage is only about conversion at the bottom of the sales funnel.

 These three stages can also help you establish a workflow to achieve your ultimate goal.
 Depending on the objective you are trying to accomplish, you may only need two of these stages (awareness and consideration, or consideration and conversion, for example).